masautt/leetcode/binary-search/704-binary-search/notes.md

 The giveaway to create binary search is the fact the array is sorted.

+Binary search is used to locate a target within a sorted array.

-We could loop through the array
+We repeatedly divide the array in half until the target value is found.